fossasia/wp-dev-buddy/readme.txt

 **oauth_access_token_secret (string)**; *default*: N/A
 > See the first part of the "Installation" tab to find out how to get these.
 They are necessary for authenticating your communication with Twitter and this plugin unfortunately won't work without them.

+== Frequently Asked Questions ==

+**How do I create my own template tag and shortcode?**
+> Simply take a look at the sample files in the `assets` directory of this plugin.
+The code in these files can be copied over to your theme (included in your functions.php file) and customised to suit your needs.
+The sample files are well commented and will work right out of the box.

+**How can I use this plugin as a native feature of my theme rather than as a plugin?**
+> Move the plugin folder from the plugin directory into your theme's directory.
+Then include the `devbuddy-twitter-feed.php` file from your `functions.php` file.
+After that, open up the `devbuddy-twitter-feed.php` file and amend the `DBTF_PATH` and `DBTF_URL` constants accordingly.
+And that's it.

+**Can I hide this plugin's option page from the WordPress admin menu?**
+> You can.
+Simply add `if ( is_object( $dbtf ) ) { $dbtf->hide_wp_admin_menu_item(); }` to your theme's functions.php file.
+If you've moved the plugin folder into your theme and included it, you'll need to ensure that this line comes **after** the include for it to work.

 == Changelog ==

+= 2.3.0 =
+* Added HTML rendering class to assist with customising the feed's HTML layout
+* Updated the sample template tag and shortcode files

 = 2.2.2 =
 Added template tag and shortcode sample code in the `assets` folder